Sustainability / Social Report / Creating Attractive WorkplacesSupport for Human Resource Development

 Human Resource Development System

 Various systems and structures are in place to support Daicel’s human resource development.
-The effectiveness of human resource development is further enhanced by skillfully combining these methods according to the position and ability of each employee.
+The effectiveness of this development is further enhanced by skillfully combining the following methods according to the position and ability of each employee.

 Human Resource Development System and Personnel System